zstyblik/grafana.org/source/blog/2014-04-06-new-grafana-org-site.md

 ---
-title: Grafana is the future
+title: New website
 author: Torkel Ödegaard
-published_on: April 6, 2014
+published_on: April 17, 2014
 ---

-This is just a testasd asd

-asd

-- asd 2
-- second
-- third
+The new website is now live!
+Time to finish up the v1.6 release!